 - Andersson lesion: inflammatory spondylodiscitis that occurs in association with ankylosing spondylitis and results in a disc pseudarthrosis

 - rare neurological complications include transverse myelitis and/or cauda equina syndrome 20, 21

 Bath Ankylosing Spondylitis Disease Activity Index (BASDAI)

-It is a subjective assessment by the patient on a scale of 1- 10 (least to most severe) in the following six parameters 29
+A subjective assessment by the patient on a scale of 1- 10 (least to most severe) in the following six parameters 29:

 - How would you describe the overall level of fatigue/tiredness you have experienced?